flunder/fresh/README.md

-An React-Native-Expo implementation attempt of the amazing ShowerTruck by Yuree Kang.
+An React-Native-Expo implementation attempt of the amazing ShowerTruck Design by Yuree Kang.

 https://www.behance.net/gallery/53807771/Shower-Truck